-For programs compiled with the -pg option, gprof displays the number of calls that named procedures have made to each other and how much CPU time each procedure consumed.
+For programs compiled with the -pg option, it displays how many calls that named procedures have made to each other and how much CPU time each procedure consumed.
 It does this by using PC sampling statistics.
 It also analyzes the output of programs instrumented with hiprof.